A Distributed-Memory Algorithm for Computing a Heavy-Weight Perfect Matching on Bipartite Graphs

-As mentioned in the last section, the algorithm for maximum weight approximation aims to find augmenting 4-cycles.
+As mentioned in the last section, the algorithm for maximum weight approximation aims to find weight-increasing $4$-cycles.
 Unlike longer cycles, they can be found in time proportional to the degree of their vertices, and doing so requires only a constant number of communication rounds in the distributed memory parallel setting.
-Thus, our algorithm can be considered a special case of the general \emph{augmenting cycles algorithm}.
-We will refer to it as \texttt{AWAC},~i.e. approximate weight augmenting cycles, or augmenting cycles algorithm in short.
+Thus, our algorithm can be considered a special case of the general \emph{augmenting cycles algorithm}\footnote{The name is established in the literature.
+However, we reserve the word \emph{augmenting} for cardinality-increasing paths and otherwise use the term \emph{weight-increasing} cycles and paths.}.
+We will refer to it as the \texttt{WIAC} for \textit{weight increasing alternating cycles} algorithm.

-The vertices of a 4-cycle might be distributed over 4 processes, requiring 4 major communication steps, which will be described in detail below.
+The vertices of a $4$-cycle might be distributed over 4 processes, requiring 4 major communication steps, which will be described in detail below.
 We use a regular 2D partitioning of the input matrix.
 Thus, $p$ processes form a $\sqrt{p}\times\sqrt{p}$ grid.
-They are denoted by $(row,column)$ in the grid.
-Let $\Am_{row,column}$ be the submatrix assigned to a process.
+Processes are indexed by their position in the grid and denoted by \textit{process} $(row,column)$.
 Figure \ref{fig:matrixcycle} illustrates the layout, and explains the labeling of the processes.

-The algorithm starts by distributing the matching information across rows and columns, and then loops over the four steps $k$ times, or until no more augmenting 4-cycle can be found, as shown in Algorithm \ref{alg:PPRoverview}.
+The cardinality algorithm stores the matching it computed in two vectors (one containing the matching partners for the columns, one for the rows) which are distributed among all processors.
+However, finding weight-increasing cycles efficiently requires replicating parts of these vectors on each processor, along with the weight of the matched edges.
+Thus, the algorithm starts by distributing the matching vectors across rows and columns using broadcasts, to be stored in local arrays for fast access.
+After initialization, the algorithm loops over the four fundamental steps $maxiters$ times, or until no more weight-increasing $4$-cycles can be found, as shown in Algorithm \ref{alg:PPRoverview}.

-Like the deterministic sequential Algorithm \ref{alg:detseq}, we construct a set of vertex-disjoint augmentations.
+Like the deterministic sequential Algorithm \ref{alg:detseq}, we construct a set of vertex-disjoint cycles.
 In effect, we parallelize the \textbf{FOR ALL} statement in Line 4 of Algorithm \ref{alg:detseq}.
-However, we do not use the same greedy strategy to pick the augmenting 4-cycles in Line 7, since the standard greedy algorithm is inherently sequential.
+However, as mentioned in Section~\ref{sec:algoPS}, we do not use the same greedy strategy as the sequential algorithm to pick the weight-increasing $4$-cycles in Line 7, since the standard greedy algorithm is inherently sequential.
 Instead, we perform limited local weight comparisons, which are described below.